rust-lang/rfcs/text/0000-procedural-vtables.md

         method_index: usize,
         super_tree_path: usize,
     ) -> *const () {
-        panic!("CStr has no trait methods, it's all inherent methods acting on the pointer") }
+        panic!("Slices have no trait methods, it's all inherent methods acting on the pointer") }
     fn size_of(self) -> usize {
         self.len